Javier Milei: Later actions (2025–present)

 Javier Milei, following a strong showing in the recent mid-term elections where he tripled his presence in Congress, has embarked on a drive to solidify his reform agenda in Argentina.
 First, he convened governors and the Buenos Aires mayor at the Casa Rosada, gathering 20 out of 23 provinces (while excluding four Peronist leaders) to build consensus around his 2026 Budget and structural reforms focused on labour, tax and penal-code changes.
 Concurrently, he announced a sweeping “new economic roadmap” to be deployed once the new Congress seats in December, featuring major labour, tax and pension overhauls aimed at restoring fiscal balance, formalizing informal work, simplifying the tax burden and protecting private property — part of his broader vision of making Argentina “the freest country in the world.”

+In February 2026, the National Congress approved legislation supported by Milei to liberalise Argentina's labour laws.

 Economy

 In 2024, under President Javier Milei, Argentina saw major economic changes, focusing on austerity, deregulation, and reducing government spending.
 The most pressing issue for Milei was hyperinflation.
 Inflation dropped from 300% in May 2024 to 55.9% in March 2025, the lowest level in over three years, with monthly inflation hitting a five-year low of 2.2% in January.
-Milei cut government positions by approximately 52,000, a reduction of between 9.6% and 15.7%; reduced salaries of high ranking officials; and shut down the tax agency (AFIP), replacing it with a smaller one, saving billions.
+Milei cut government positions by approximately 52,000, a reduction of between 9.6% and 15.7%; reduced salaries of high-ranking officials; and shut down the tax agency (AFIP), replacing it with a smaller one, saving billions.
 While poverty rose to 57% early in 2024, it declined to 38.1% by Q3, with homelessness also decreasing.

 The economy shrank in early 2024, but grew 3.9% in Q3, helped by an 80.2% rebound in agriculture.
 The Argentine peso strengthened by 44.2% against the U.S. dollar, boosting average wages in dollar terms to $990.
 Wages, along with purchasing power in Argentina began falling in October 2023, before Milei was elected and inaugurated as president.
 By the start of his presidency, real wages fell by more than 20%.
 They have mostly rebounded back to their November 2023 levels, ending the first year of his presidency as an economic success.

 Argentina paid off $4.3 billion in debt, and investor confidence soared, pushing bond prices higher.
 According to Gallup, the confidence in the economy by everyday people soared in end of 2024, reaching heights not seen since 2015.
 The country signed a free trade deal with the EU, and credit ratings improved.
 Forecasts predict economic growth of 3.5%–5.5% in 2025 as inflation stabilizes and investments increase.
 Argentina's market risk assessment fell below 500 points for the first time since 2018.